Donate to the FOCRLS General Scholarship Fund

 Donate to the Earl M. Gardner Scholarship

 John D. Zagarella, Sr. Memorial Scholarship — Awarded to a hard-working graduating senior who has played youth or high school sports, has overcome challenges, and plans to continue post-high school education by enrolling in college or trade school.
 (Two scholarships @ $600 presented.
 Amount increased in 2024.)
-Sponsored by Zagarella family members, friends, and colleagues. (read more)
+Sponsored by Christy Zagarella, Zagarella family members, and friends. (read more)

 Donate to the John D. Zagarella, Sr. Memorial Scholarship